Thank you for reading our post, please rate this article at the end.

 Who does not need a fishing license in the USA?

-The individuals who do not need a fishing license in the USA can vary depending on the state and the specific fishing activity.
+The individuals who do not need a fishing license in the USA vary by state and the specific fishing activity.
 However, some common exemptions may include:

 - Children: In many states, children under a certain age, often 16, are exempt from fishing license requirements.

-- Residents of the state park: Some states may offer fishing exemptions for individuals who are fishing in a state park.
+- Residents of the state park: Some states may offer fishing exemptions for individuals fishing in state parks.

-- Disabled persons: Some states may offer free or reduced-price fishing licenses for disabled individuals.
+- Disabled persons: Some states offer free or reduced-price fishing licenses.

-- Active duty military personnel: Some states offer exemptions or discounts on fishing licenses for active duty military personnel who are stationed in the state.
+- Active-duty military personnel: Some states offer exemptions or discounts on fishing licenses for those stationed in the state.

-- Tribal members: In some cases, members of Native American tribes may be exempt from state fishing license requirements when fishing on tribal lands.
+- Tribal members: In some cases, Native American tribal members may be exempt from state fishing license requirements when fishing on tribal lands.

 - Non-residents on designated free fishing days: Some states may designate certain days throughout the year as “free fishing days” where non-residents may fish without a license.

-It’s important to check the specific fishing regulations in your state to determine who may be exempt from fishing license requirements and under what circumstances.
+It’s important to check your state’s specific fishing regulations to determine who may be exempt from fishing license requirements and under what circumstances.
 Keep in mind that even if you are exempt from fishing license requirements, you may still be required to follow other fishing regulations, such as size limits and bag limits.

 Do senior citizens have to pay for fishing licenses?

 Senior citizens who are residents of Florida and 65 years of age or older are eligible for a discounted fishing license.
 The fee for a senior resident fishing license is $13.50.
-In addition, senior citizens who have lived in Florida for at least five years and are 65 years of age or older may be eligible for a no-cost Senior Citizen Hunting and Fishing Certificate, which allows them to fish and hunt small game without a regular hunting or fishing license.
+In addition, senior citizens who have lived in Florida for at least 5 years and are 65 years of age or older may be eligible for a no-cost Senior Citizen Hunting and Fishing Certificate, which allows them to hunt and fish small game without a regular hunting or fishing license.

 However, the Senior Citizen Hunting and Fishing Certificate is not valid for the taking of deer, turkey, or waterfowl.